 - Duct cleaning could improve health.

 EPA states that there is no evidence that duct cleaning improves health.
 However, the case for good indoor air quality improving health is a strong one.
 Clean ducts imply the air in your home is cleaner and fresher.
 Cleaner air has a lower risk of causing or worsening indoor air health problems such as respiratory diseases and asthma.

 - Lower risk of disease transmission

-Insects and rodents in your air ducts are a potential breeding ground for diseases such as hantavirus.
+Insects and rodents in your air ducts are a potential breeding ground for diseases such as the hantavirus.
 Hantavirus is one of the worst infections you can get from infested ducts.
 The condition spreads when the air is contaminated by dust with rodent droppings or urine.